 The Automatic Computer Scientist (AutoCS) is an EPSRC-funded fellowship (EP/V040340/1) awarded to Andrew Cropper at the University of Oxford.
 It runs from September 2021 to August 2026.
 The aim is to accelerate algorithm discovery by building an AutoCS.

-The development of machines that automatically write computer programs is a long-standing grand challenge in artificial intelligence (AI).
-Such a development would revolutionise the field, offering the potential to build bug-free and efficient programs without required specialist knowledge.
+Building machines that automatically write computer programs is a long-standing grand challenge in AI.
+Such a development would offer the potential to build bug-free and efficient programs without required specialist knowledge.

 To work towards this grand challenge, this project will build on major recent breakthroughs in Inductive Logic Programming (ILP), a form of machine learning based on mathematical logic.
 Because of these breakthroughs, ILP currently has the ability of a first-year computer science student: given much guidance, it can learn simple algorithms and build small programs.
 This project aims to advance ILP to the level of a computer science PhD student so that given little guidance it can discover novel and complex algorithms and build large programs.

 As a marker of success, a key objective is to use an AutoCS to discover a novel algorithm and publish it in a computer science journal.
 Such a result would be a landmark achievement for AI and would herald a new era of automatic scientific discovery.